AlanTheBlank/RogLang/README.md

 ooh moves the cell pointer to the right

-ahh moves the cell pointer to the left
+aah moves the cell pointer to the left

-ooo adds one to the current cell
+oooh adds one to the current cell

-aaa subtracts one from the current cell
+aaah subtracts one from the current cell

-ooooo notes the start of a loop
+oooooh notes the start of a loop

 babe notes the end of a loop

-oooo prints the character of the current cell
+ooooh prints the character of the current cell

-aaaa allows input for the current cell
+aaaah allows input for the current cell

-Usage: java RogLangInterp [filename]
+Usage: java RogLangInterp [filename] <output filename>

+[] = necessary
+<> = optional

-NOTE: File name must end with .uwu
+NOTE: Input file name must end with .uwu

-Outputs to a file labels [filename].txt in the program's directory